Todd Simpson: Playing career

 Simpson played at Brown University before switching to Canadian junior hockey with the Tri-City Americans and Saskatoon Blades of the Western Hockey League.

-In 1994, he was signed by the Calgary Flames, for whom he would be a member of until 1999.
+In 1994, he was signed by the Calgary Flames, for whom he would be a member until 1999.

 In the season opener against the Vancouver Canucks, on October 5, 1996, Simpson pushed future Hall of Famer Pavel Bure into the boards head-first which gave Bure whiplash.

 For the 1999–2000 NHL season, Simpson moved to the Florida Panthers and was traded the following season to the Phoenix Coyotes.

-After being claimed off waivers by the Mighty Ducks of Anaheim to start the 2003–04 NHL season, Simpson scored a career-high 4 goals, only to be traded to the Ottawa Senators.
+After being claimed in the waiver draft by the Mighty Ducks of Anaheim to start the 2003–04 NHL season, Simpson scored a career-high 4 goals, only to be traded to the Ottawa Senators.

 Simpson played his first season overseas during the 2004–05 NHL lockout, winning the Danish league championship for Herning Blue Fox, with his teammate and younger brother Kent.
 He returned to the NHL to play with the Chicago Blackhawks and the Montreal Canadiens the following season.

-During 2006–07 season, Simpson played for the Hannover Scorpions of the Deutsche Eishockey Liga in Germany.
+During the 2006–07 season, Simpson played for the Hannover Scorpions of the Deutsche Eishockey Liga in Germany.
 During the playoffs, he received a 12-game suspension for abuse of an official.
 The New York Islanders attempted to bring him back to the NHL for a playoff push.
-However, the NHL upheld his DEL suspension and Simpson would not play another professional game.
+However, the NHL upheld his DEL suspension, and Simpson would not play another professional game.

 Personal

-In 2011 Simpson was the 8th hockey player cast for the 3rd season of the Canadian TV show "Battle of the Blades."
+In 2011, Simpson was the eighth hockey player cast for the third season of the Canadian TV show "Battle of the Blades."
 He was partnered with United States Olympian Marcy Hinzmann, but they were the first couple eliminated.